eclipse-threadx/getting-started/Renesas/RX65N_Cloud_Kit/readme.md

     ![IoT Central device telemetry](media/azure-iot-central-device-telemetry.png)

-> Note: You can also monitor telemetry from the device by using the Termite terminal.
+> Note: You can also monitor telemetry from the device by using the Termite app.

 ## Call a direct method on the device